Generic Name: osimertinib (Oral route)

 Contact your doctor right away if you have any changes to your heart rhythm.
 You might feel dizzy or faint, or you might have a slow, fast, pounding, or uneven heartbeat.

 This medicine may cause heart problems.
-Tell your doctor right away if you have fast, pounding, or uneven heartbeat, lightheadedness, shortness of breath, or swelling of your ankles or feet.
+Tell your doctor right away if you have fast, pounding, or uneven heartbeat, lightheadedness, trouble breathing, or swelling of your ankles or feet.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal (eg, St. John's wort) or vitamin supplements.